-A new sense of hope marks Christmas Day meal distribution
+Sense of hope marks Christmas Day meal distribution

 “I have siblings, but I didn’t want to be a burden,” he said.
 So he spent the day at McPherson Square, pleasantly surprised by the warm weather and new faces around him.
 He wore a new beanie and sunglasses, tags still on, that he got from volunteers.

-But what Myles really looked forward to on Christmas was evening Mass at a nearby church.
+But what Myles really looked forward to on Christmas was evening Mass at a church nearby.
 His brother was supposed to pick him up.
-And even though Miles had cut off his phone number because he could no longer afford to pay the bills, he knew his brother would come.
+And even though Miles had cut off his phone number because he could no longer afford to pay the bill, he knew his brother would come.

 How?
 Well, he hoped.